 The options are a chicken or fish broth that is enhanced by adding shoyu (soy sauce), miso, or salt stock.
 After combining to your liking and heating your broth on the stove you’re almost ready to pour it into your bowl!
 Remember, if you need a vegetarian or vegan broth be sure to note that in your reservation.

 Cooking The Noodles

-Before we ravenously scarfed down our ramen bowls, we had to combine all the ingredients from the steps above.
+Before we ravenously scarfed down our ramen, we had to combine all the ingredients from the steps above.
 We picked one of the fun ramen bowls from a shelf and added our noodles, broth, and protein.
-Then we chose to garnish with egg, green onion, sesame oil, and other toppings.
+Then we chose to garnish with egg, green onion, sesame oil, and a few other toppings.

-After getting everything set up, your hard work was finished.
+After getting everything set up, our hard work was finished.
 We were ready to dig in and enjoy – which we did!

 Ramen Factory Kyoto offers three different ramen experiences to choose from.
 You can look at each of their courses on their website but here is the main idea of each.
 We suggest you book in advance (plus you’ll get a free drink if you book ahead online!) and consider planning your lunch or dinner here because ramen can be very filling!